Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 11: script to list hidden files in the current, parent and boot directory file 12 : script to print the type of file file 13: script to create a symbolic link to /bin/ls
+file 11: script to list hidden files in the current, parent and boot directory file 12 : script to print the type of file file 13: script to create a symbolic link to /bin/ls file 14: script to copy all html files from current directory to parent directory